NorthcoteHS/11COM/5_dataAnalysis/lessons/1_fileTypes/README.md

 To create a `.txt` file, you can open Notepad or TextEdit and save (in TextEdit you need to convert to plaintext first - instructions [here](https://www.techjunkie.com/textedit-plain-text-mode/)).
 Or you can go to your destination folder, right-click, and choose New -> Text document.

-If you don't see the `.txt` extension on the final file, it means your operating system is set to hide them.
+**Note about hidden extensions:** If you don't see the `.txt` extension on the final file, it means your operating system is set to hide them.
 **Turn this feature off!**
 Instructions for Windows [here](https://www.howtogeek.com/205086/beginner-how-to-make-windows-show-file-extensions/).